simonteozw/tp/docs/UserGuide.md

 :information_source: Here, `INDEX` refers to the index of the lesson you want to edit, as shown in the current tab.
-The `INDEX` provided must be positive and cannot be larger than the number of lessons currently shown.
+The `INDEX` provided must be positive and within the range of lessons in the current window.

 ### Delete